-In summary, using a microscopic transport model RQMD(v2.4) and a coalescence after-burner, we have studied the transverse momentum distributions of pions, kaons, nucleons, and deuterons in different rapidity regions for central Au + Au ion collisions at $\sqrt{s} = 200 \ AGeV$ .
-Employing the deuteron as a probe, we have demonstrated that a large number of rescatterings leads to the space-momentum correlation at freezeout and is responsible for the decrease of the ratio of $N^2(proton)/N(deuteron)$ as a function of $m_T$ .
-Should new physics occur at RHIC energy, a modification of the space-momentum structure will manifest itself in the deuteron yields and its transverse momentum distributions.
-These distributions can be measured in the STAR TPC and other RHIC experiments.
+In summary, using a microscopic transport model RQMD(v2.4) and a coalescence afterburner, we studied the transverse momentum distributions of pions, kaons, nucleons, and deuterons in different rapidity regions for central Au+Au ion collisions at $\sqrt{s} = 200A$ GeV.
+Employing the deuteron as a probe, we have demonstrated that a large number of rescatterings leads to the space-momentum correlation at freeze-out and is responsible for the decrease of the ratio of $N^2(proton)/N(deuteron)$ as a function of $m_T$ .
+Should new physics occur at RHIC energy, a modification of the deuteron structure will manifest itself in the deuteron.